All Episodes

 Half my brain tied behind my back just to make it fair.

-I am Rush Limbaugh, having more fun than a human being should be allowed to have.
+I am Rush Limbaugh having more fun than a human being should be allowed to have.

-In Florida, um CBS News battleground tracker polls.
+In Florida, CBS News Battleground Tracker polls.

-Here we go, Florida Trump at 44, Cruz 24, Rubio 21.
+Florida, Trump at 44, Cruz 24, Rubio 21.

 In the CBS poll, Rubio is in third place in Florida.

-1.1 million early votes, and we could get the lion's share of those, so don't rule us out here yet.
+And we could get the lion's share of those, so don't rule us out here yet.

 In Ohio, there are two different polls, a Quinnipiac and a Monmouth poll.